What's involved?

 Yes, you can take part in OurDNA if you have tattoos.

-No, you only can only take part once.
-Each person’s unique contribution is valuable but we need many different people to take part to support the research.
+No, you can only take part in OurDNA once.
+Each person’s contribution is unique and valuable but we need many different people to take part for OurDNA to make a difference to medical research and healthcare in the future.

 Consent for taking part in the OurDNA program is done through a secure online portal.
 You can register on the website by clicking the “Join now” button or through the “OurDNA” app in the App Store or Google Play Store.